School of Education and Human Sciences Code

 - Terms of Faculty Membership.
 Faculty members shall serve for two (2) years.
 Two faculty members shall be elected each year.
 The student representative shall be selected annually.

 - Conduct of Business.
-The Committee shall conduct its business in accord with the provisions of Article 14 of the University Senate Code and Articles 5 and 6 of the University Senate Rules and Regulations and any or all amendments or reauthorizations thereto.
+The Committee shall conduct its business in accord with the provisions of Article 12 of the University Senate Code and Articles 5 and 6 of the University Senate Rules and Regulations and any or all amendments or reauthorizations thereto.

 - Membership.
-Each department shall select one faculty member and the School of Education student organization shall select one student to serve on the Council.
-In addition, other faculty, staff, and students who are interested in building and maintaining a diverse population in the School may volunteer for service with this Council.
+Each department shall select one faculty member and the School of Education and Human Sciences student organization shall select one student to serve on the Council.
 Faculty members shall be selected for two-year terms; the student representative on the Council shall serve a one-year term, which may be renewable.
 The Dean shall appoint a member of the Dean's administrative staff to serve as a non-voting administrative liaison between the Committee and the Dean.
-The Associate Dean will convene the initial meeting and a Chair shall be elected by the membership of the Council.
+The Assistant Dean will convene the initial meeting and a Chair shall be elected by the membership of the Council.
 The Council shall report directly to the Dean.

 - Duties.
 The Council shall: